andreas-becker/project-ASVS-User-Stories/V9 Communication/9_1_1-Communication-ClientSecurity_tls_fallback.md

 **Story**:\
 As a Security Engineer\
 I want to use encrypted communications for all clients\
-So that I preventing potential vulnerabilities
+So that we preventing potential vulnerabilities

 ## Scenario